alexnathanson/ConfirmationBias_BrowserExtension_FireFox/README.md

-# Confirmation Bias Browser Extension for Firefox
+﻿# Confirmation Bias Browser Extension for Firefox
 A Firefox browser extension designed to mitigate confirmation bias in media consumption.

+Version 0.1.1

 When the user visits a given news site, the extension will prompt them to visit a website that features opposing view points to those that they are usually exposed to.